dwarvesf/brainery/hiring/open-positions/technical-recruiter.md

 event_date:
 hiring: true
 ---
-## ## We're looking for a Technical Recruiter to join Dwarves and work remotely.
+####We're looking for a Technical Recruiter to join Dwarves and work remotely.

-**The ideal candidates will be responsible for identifying new business opportunities, fostering strong client relationships, and driving growth by promoting our services to potential clients globally.**
+**The ideal candidate will play a pivotal role in sourcing, attracting, and hiring top-tier talents and take care of our team members' growth.**

 > 🤘 [**Apply now](https://form.typeform.com/to/ZBfyiqMM)** (We respond within three days)